zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 If there is anything I love about the Python ecosystem, it's the scientific computing ecosystem.
 Standing on top of this stack for me is [IPython](http://ipython.org/), a robust tool for interactive computing.
 It has features like a simple navigable history, auto-completion, a brilliant [web based notebook](http://ipython.org/notebook.html) with inline plotting, an easy to use [parallel computing framework](http://ipython.org/ipython-doc/stable/parallel/parallel_intro.html), [magic](http://ipython.org/ipython-doc/stable/interactive/tutorial.html), and a well structured protocol that is being used to extend IPython for interactive computing with [other](https://github.com/minrk/iruby) [languages](http://nbviewer.ipython.org/4279371/node-kernel.ipynb) including [Julia](https://github.com/JuliaLang/IJulia.jl).
 If you haven't heard of IPython before, I recommend you watch [Fernando Perez's keynote talk on IPython](http://vimeo.com/63250251) from PyData Silicon Valley 2013.

 As mentioned above, IPython contains a web based notebook for interactive computing called the IPython notebook.
 If you've ever used Mathematica, you'll feel right at home.
 IPython notebooks provide an easy way to interactively work with your code and data, all while visualizing and prototyping to your heart's content.
-Output goes [well beyond simple text](http://ipython.org/ipython-doc/dev/config/integrating.html) and plots, by defining a `_repr_html_` method that outputs HTML for your objects.
+Output goes [well beyond simple text](http://ipython.org/ipython-doc/dev/config/integrating.html) and plots, by allowing you to define a `_repr_html_` method on objects that outputs HTML.
 Pandas, in particular, allows their DataFrames to render as clean HTML tables embedded right alongside the rest of the code:

 [{% img /images/2013-08-13-bookstore-for-ipython-notebooks/ipython_basemap.png 'Notebook example' 'Notebook example' %}](http://nbviewer.ipython.org/urls/bitbucket.org/hrojas/learn-pandas/raw/65203d891b5e20bb7c00628332694a612bcb54ee/notebooks/Basic_Basemap.ipynb)